oliver-lloyd/twitch-listener/README.md

 # Twitch listener bot

-An easy to use Python bot for retrieving Twitch chat data from multiple streams simultaneously.
-Also features the ability to generate association matrices between the streams being scraped.
+An easy to use Python bot for retrieving Twitch chat data from multiple streams/channels simultaneously.
+Includes functionality to generate adjacency matrices between the streams, for the purpose of network modelling.
+All files are generated in your working directory.

 # Installation:
 ```